 Established in 2013 by a group of entrepreneurs from northern Italy, Nameless Music Festival has rapidly grown up his fame all over the country.
-This year’s edition was the biggest ever, featuring a multicolored lineup which spaced from the most appreciated Italian acts such as SDJM and Havoc & Lawn to internationally acclaimed artists as Steve Angello, Axwell Λ Ingrosso and Armin Van Buuren.
+This year’s edition was the biggest ever, featuring a multicolored lineup spaced from the most appreciated Italian acts such as SDJM and Havoc & Lawn to internationally acclaimed artists such as Steve Angello, Axwell Λ Ingrosso, and Armin Van Buuren.

 The 45,000 m² area hosted the covered mainstage, the Molinari Igloo – a smaller stage dedicated to tech-house – and the Radio 105 Stage, which was home to some of the most famous Italian hip-hop acts.
 Amongst many artists, the Igloo welcomed the well-known Format:B and Ben Pearce.

-Once you got your bracelet, all you got to do was getting in line for the security check, and then you were able to enter the festival.
-The ID also worked as a token wallet which you could recharge at specific desks.
+Once you got your bracelet, all you got to do was get in line for the security check, and then you were able to enter the festival.
+The ID also worked as a token wallet that you could recharge at specific desks.

 The first act to open Nameless 2018 on Friday was one of our favorite duos, who we already interviewed in the past, Havoc & Lawn.
 Unfortunately, we weren’t able to arrive in time for their performance, but we managed to catch them on Saturday at the Igloo stage, delivering their dose of techy vibes.
 Former “WeAreGroovers” members Simon De Jano & Madwill (now known as SDJM) delivered a DJ/live performance with Simon playing a keytar; the show was very enjoyable, but as a long-time fan of them I miss their club weapons such as “Temptation”.